Prescriptive Artificial Intelligence: A Formal Paradigm for Auditing Human Decisions Under Uncertainty: Acknowledgments

 \subsection{Limitations and Future Work}

 While the proposed Fuzzy Control System (FCS) demonstrates substantial utility as a prescriptive auditing tool, it is essential to delineate its epistemic scope and operational boundaries.
 The system is not designed to perform causal intervention, predict exogenous events, or replace human judgment.
 Its function is strictly limited to auditing the observable decision space given the information available at time $t$, and should therefore be interpreted as a normative support mechanism rather than an autonomous decision-maker.
+The same caveat applies, by construction, to the MYCIN and NEWS2 instantiations discussed as external validation in Section~\ref{sec:mycin_news2}.

 From a data perspective, the reliance on \texttt{minutes\_played} as a proxy for physical fatigue assumes a quasi-linear accumulation of workload, serving as an estimation rather than a direct physiological measurement.
 This abstraction does not capture inter-individual physiological differences (e.g., genetics), variations in match intensity such as the volume of high-speed running, or metabolic expenditure under sustained defensive pressure.
 As a result, the model may underestimate fatigue in high-exposure contexts or overestimate wear in structurally low-intensity tactical systems.